odoo/odoo/doc/reference/cmdline.rst

     listen by using the --database parameter and specifying a comma-separated list of databases

-    When combining the two parameters, db-filter superseed the comma-separated database list for restricting database list, while the comma-separated list is used for performing requested operations like upgrade of modules.
+    When combining the two parameters, db-filter supersedes the comma-separated database list for restricting database list, while the comma-separated list is used for performing requested operations like upgrade of modules.

     .. code-block:: bash

         odoo-bin --db-filter ^11.*$